ArctosDB/documentation-wiki/_documentation/oauth.markdown

 # Authentication
 Arctos relies on an open standard for authenticating users registered to use Arctos.
 Any one who wants to interact with Arctos, from downloading data to managing data, must have a user account to authenticate their access.

+# Create a public account

+1. Click either Google or GitHub from the login page.
+2. Provide your credentials and/or approve the request.
+3. Done!
+Please fill in your profile to download data.

 ## OAuth

 OAuth (Open Authorization) is an open standard for authorization that allows third-party applications to access user data on another service without needing the user's password.
 Arctos uses OAuth to allow logging in via various providers.
 All Operators (those who can change things in the database) must authenticate via TACC/TAPIS.